samsherrawal/AzurePostGreSQLHOL/module03/how-to-manage-high-availability-portal.md

 ![ha-planned-failover](./image/ha-planned-failover.png)

->[!IMPORTANT]
->
-> * Please do not perform immediate, back-to-back failovers.
-Wait for at least 15-20 minutes between failovers, which will also allow the new standby server to be fully established.
->
-> * It is recommended to perform planned failover during low activity period.
+ * It is recommended to perform planned failover during low activity period.

->
-> * The overall end-to-end operation time may be longer than the actual downtime experienced by the application.
+* The overall end-to-end operation time may be longer than the actual downtime experienced by the application.
 Please measure the downtime from the application perspective.

 ## Enabling Zone redundant HA after the region supports AZ